danielharrell/SumLect2015/Lost_Idea_LA.md

 and America's Promise*](https://www.aacu.org/leap), launched in 2005 by the Association of American Colleges and Universities.

-But what if these defenders have succeeded---by putting liberal education in peril?
+But what if these defenders have succeeded---in putting liberal education in peril?
 What if the threat to liberal education comes from within?
+This is my worry.
 Let the idea of a liberal art, for the moment, simply mean whatever it is that distinguishes a liberal education from any other form of education---a technical education, say.
 What if our many defenses of liberal education have made us forget this idea?
 What if the idea of a liberal art is lost?

+In my lecture, then, I want to explain why I worry we have lost this idea, and what it is, more exactly, we have lost.

 ## Part One

-Now in one sense, I think, the threat to liberal education will always come from within.
-The fate of liberal education, after all, will not be decided in opinion columns, but in choices made by each of us about the best education, once education matters.
+Now in one sense, I think, the threat to liberal education must always come from within.
+The fate of liberal education, after all, will not be decided in headlines, but in choices made by each of us about the best education, once education matters.
 Not the best education, then, in general, as such, *per se*; but the best education for my daughter,